hipa-org/HIPA-CLI/README.md

 - Download/Clone Repo
+- Navigate to the folder where the Repo is stored.
-- type "sh run.sh" in your console
+- Execute start.bat (Windows) or enter sh start.sh in your Terminal/Console (Windows)
 - Done

-IMPORTANT: For an automatic installation you need support for sh Scripts.
-On Windows this can be achieved by installing Cygwin.
+IMPORTANT: Automatic Installation and Execution prevents you from using the CommandLine Arguments.

 ### Manual Installation